teohm/practical-git-class/huiming.md

 # Huiming

-I'm a good programmer :D
+I'm a good programmer :)